 If you would like to request R'Proctoring, please complete the form below.
 Your request will be reviewed and you will be notified upon approval or provided with recommendations for developing/offering your assessment online.
 Please keep in mind that a minimum of 16 days is required to register an exam with us.

-- Fall 2020: Due to increased demand, R'Proctoring must be requested by September 15.
+- Fall 2020: Due to increased demand, R'Proctoring must be requested 21 days prior to the exam.
 We will contact you 16 days before the exam to provide consultation and training.

 Are you interested in reworking your finals to create more authentic ways of measuring student learning that don't require proctoring?
 Authentic assessments are a student-centered method used to collect evidence of student knowledge.